Nonlinear Aggregation of Phase Elements on the Unit Circle under Parametric External Fields: Formulation and Methodology

+Building upon insights from the water wave analogy, we adopt a velocity gradient field with two independent periods:

-where $\omega_1$ represents the inverse of modulation time of attractive strength, and $\omega_2$ represents that of the rotation period of the attractive point.
-That is, the external field has a structure where the attractive point rotates at a constant angular velocity while its attractive strength reverses over time.
-When changes in attractive strength and attractive point are sufficiently slow, it is intuitively understood that phase elements stably aggregate toward the attractive point.
-However, as both changes increase, such aggregation behavior becomes non-trivial, with possibilities of complex synchronization phenomena apearing via bifurcations.
+In the context of phase elements synchronization phenomena, we can reinterpret this equation on the flake orientation as a phase dynamical system interacting with a "switching rotating attractive device" - an external field where the {\it attractive point} rotates at constant angular velocity while the {\it attraction strength} oscillates between positive and negative values.
+The values of $\omega_1$ and $\omega_2$ represent the inverse of modulation time of signed attractive strength and the rotation period of the attractive point, respectively.
+While water wave dynamics would typically impose rational frequency relationships, we hereafter treat $\omega_1$ and $\omega_2$ as independent parameters to explore the full dynamical structure.
+When time variation in attractive strength and attractive point are sufficiently slow, it is intuitively understood that phase elements aggregate toward the attractive point.
+However, as their time variations increase, such aggregation behavior becomes non-trivial, with possibilities of complex aggregation phenomena.